youusef8890/web-scraping-for-Jumia-/README.md

 # web-scraping-for-Jumia-
-# 📦 Jumia Phones & Tablets Scraper
+# 📦 Jumia Mobile Phones Scraper

-This Python script scrapes **phones & tablets** product data from [Jumia Egypt](https://www.jumia.com.eg/phones-tablets/) and saves it into a CSV file.
+This Python script scrapes **mobile phone product data** from [Jumia Egypt](https://www.jumia.com.eg/mobile-phones/) and saves it into a CSV file.

 ---